Forever (2014 TV series)

 Forever is an American fantasy crime drama television series that aired on ABC as part of the 2014–15 fall television season.
 Created by Matt Miller, it centers on the character of Dr. Henry Morgan, an immortal New York City medical examiner who uses his extensive knowledge to assist the New York City Police Department (NYPD) in solving crimes and to discover a way to end his immortality.
 Flashbacks within each episode reveal various details of Henry's life.

 The series' network aired a sneak preview on September 22, 2014, and resumed the series at 10 p.m.
 ET on September 23, 2014.
 Reception of the series was mixed.
 In the United States, television critics were divided over the series' similarity to other crime dramas and its premise.
 In contrast, voters in several online polls ranked the series as one of the best of the television season.
 Forevers broadcast was well received in France and Spain.

-Although ABC gave the series a full-season episode order on November 7, 2014, it cancelled Forever after one season.
-ABC cited the show's low ratings as the rationale behind the decision.
+Although ABC gave the series a full-season episode order on November 7, 2014, it cancelled Forever after one season citing the show's low ratings.
 Television critics believed that other factors explained the network's decision, as the show gained viewers who watched up to seven days later on their DVRs.
 Fans of the series reacted strongly, creating a social media campaign to save the series; despite these efforts, the series remains canceled.

 Premise

 Dr. Henry Morgan (Ioan Gruffudd) is a New York City medical examiner who studies the dead for criminal cases, and to solve the mystery of his own immortality.

 His first death was 200 years ago while trying to treat a slave as a doctor aboard a ship in the African slave trade; one of the ship's owners becomes frustrated with the time and effort Henry is putting into this and orders him to stop, shooting Henry and throwing him overboard when he fails to comply.
 Each time he dies, Henry disappears almost immediately and returns to life naked in a nearby body of water, the only sign of injury being a scar at the site of his original gunshot wound from long ago.
 He has also stopped aging.
 Henry's long life has given him broad knowledge and remarkable observation skills which impress most people he encounters, including New York Police Department Detective Jo Martinez (Alana de la Garza).
-Only antiquarian Abe (Judd Hirsch), whom Henry and his now-deceased wife Abigail found as a newborn in a German concentration camp during World War II, knows that he is immortal.
+Only antiquarian Abe (Judd Hirsch), whom Henry and his now-deceased wife Abigail found as a newborn in a German concentration camp during World War II and adopted as their son, knows that he is immortal.

 Henry is stalked by "Adam", who is also an immortal, and claims to have been alive for around 2,000 years.